muscoff/GVSU-CIS641-ET/docs/software_requirements_specification_final.md

 * 5.5 - Admin can update the orders that have been processed in the json database.

-# Non-Functional Requirement for Account Registration
+# Non-Functional Requirement
+1. **Account Registration**
-1. The software shall be user-friendly supporting different device screen sizes
-2. The software shall retain some user information for easy retrieval
-3. The software request-response time shall be under 500ms
-4. The software shall provide security ensuring that user privacy is protected.
+1.1 The software shall be user-friendly supporting different device screen sizes 1.2.
+The software shall retain some user information for easy retrieval 1.3.
+The software request-response time shall be under 500ms 1.4.
+The software shall provide security ensuring that user privacy is protected.
-5. The app shall provide both frontend checks and backend checks to ensure the security and integrity of the application.
+1.5.
+The app shall provide both frontend checks and backend checks to ensure the security and integrity of the application.

-# Non-Functional Requirements for Login Form
+2. **Login Form**
-1. The app shall provide notifications to users during authentication
-2. The app shall retain some information which comes from request if it was successful to use in other pages.
+2.1.
+The app shall provide notifications to users during authentication 2.2 The app shall retain some information which comes from request if it was successful to use in other pages.
-3. The app shall have a fast response time.
+2.3 The app shall have a fast response time.
-4. The app shall be well laid out to ensure user satisfaction.
+2.4.
+The app shall be well laid out to ensure user satisfaction.
-5. The app shall render well on different device screen sizes without facing the functionality of any component
+2.5.
+The app shall render well on different device screen sizes without facing the functionality of any component

-# Non-Functional Requirements for Search
+3. **Search**
-1. The app shall have a fast response time during search
-2. The app shall show only relevant filtered list to the users
-3. The app shall provide a dynamic page display during search.
+3.1.
+The app shall have a fast response time during search 3.2.
+The app shall show only relevant filtered list to the users 3.3.
+The app shall provide a dynamic page display during search.
-4. The app shall be well laid out to ensure user satisfaction.
+3.4.
+The app shall be well laid out to ensure user satisfaction.
-5. The app shall render well on different device screen sizes showing all search results
+3.5.
+The app shall render well on different device screen sizes showing all search results

-# Non-Functional Requirements for Cart
+4. **Cart**
-1. The app shall save cart information locally on the device
-2. The app shall display cart information swiftly on the device
-3. The app shall render page update very fast upon change in cart information.
+4.1.
+The app shall save cart information locally on the device 4.2.
+The app shall display cart information swiftly on the device 4.3.
+The app shall render page update very fast upon change in cart information.
-4. The app shall ensure that cart information are easily accessible.
+4.4.
+The app shall ensure that cart information are easily accessible.
-5. The app shall render well on different device screen sizes showing all search results
+4.5.
+The app shall render well on different device screen sizes showing all search results

-# Non-Functional Requirements for Orders
+5. **Orders**
-1. The app shall provide a fast request-response time when fetching data from the backend
-2. The app shall provide appropriate icons to indicate changes in processes
-3. The app shall render page update very fast upon change in order processing.
+5.1.
+The app shall provide a fast request-response time when fetching data from the backend 5.2.
+The app shall provide appropriate icons to indicate changes in processes 5.3.
+The app shall render page update very fast upon change in order processing.
-4. The app shall ensure that orders are easily accessible.
+5.4.
+The app shall ensure that orders are easily accessible.
-5. The app shall render well on different device screen sizes showing all search results
+5.5.
+The app shall render well on different device screen sizes showing all search results

 # [Change Management Plan](https://github.com/muscoff/GVSU-CIS641-ET/blob/main/artifacts/Change_Management_Plan.pdf)